-- a) The Town will continue to promote a broad range of practices associated with resilient and sustainable development including its Thinking Green Development Standards and by: - Protecting the areas of the Town that are Provincially designated within the Greenbelt and within the Oak Ridges Moraine, in accordance with applicable Provincial planning policy; - Protecting and enhancing the Region's and the Town's identified significant natural heritage features and their associated ecological functions; and, - iii.
-Developing communities and buildings consistent with the Town's sustainable planning policies and guidelines. - b) The Town will use its array of plans, studies, and Council resolutions, as well as the Urban

-Design Manual, to help guide development and redevelopment to be more sustainable and resilient to climate change.
-It is the intent of this Plan that all development shall be consistent with the Town's array of plans, studies, council resolutions and the Urban Design Manual.
-The Town may also consider the use of tools such as the Community Benefits Charges By-law, Community Improvement Plans, and associated incentive programs to assist with the implementation of sustainable development design standards.
+- a) The Town will continue to promote a broad range of practices associated with resilient and sustainable development including its Thinking Green Development Standards and by: - Protecting the areas of the Town that are Provincially designated within the Greenbelt and within the Oak Ridges Moraine, in accordance with applicable Provincial planning policy; - ii.
+Protecting and enhancing the Region's and the Town's identified significant natural heritage features and their associated ecological functions; and, - iii.
+Developing communities and buildings consistent with the Town's sustainable planning policies and guidelines. - b) The Town will use its array of plans, studies and Council resolutions, as well as the Urban Design Manual, to help guide development and redevelopment to be more sustainable and resilient to climate change.
+The Town may also consider the use of tools such as the Community Benefits Charges By-law, Community Improvement Plans and associated incentive programs to assist with the implementation of sustainable development design standards.